-NOTE: If you have insurance coverage that includes a domestic
+Note: If you have insurance coverage that includes

-partner or other individual who cannot be claimed as a dependent
+a domestic partner or other individual who cannot be claimed as

-on your income tax returns, the fair market value (FMV) of benefits
+a dependent on your income tax returns, the fair market value (FMV)

-covering such an individual will be calculated and added to your
+of benefits covering such an individual will be calculated and added

-earnings as taxable income.
-Coverage for adult children up to age
+to your earnings as taxable income.
+Coverage for adult children